Skip to main content

 In Scotland, apply for Confirmation at the Sheriff Court

-Understand intestacy rules if there is no will
+Read up on the intestacy rules if there is no will

-Check if inheritance tax applies (estate above £325,000)
+Check whether inheritance tax applies (estates above £325,000)

-Notify the mortgage lender
+Let the mortgage lender know

 Apply for council tax exemption on the empty property